dannyfabricant/pcswm/README.md

 ## DATA
 * All .CSV files and photos are stored on a connected USB drive.
 * When the Raspberry Pi has been safely shutdown the USB Drive can be removed.
+* CSV files contain a distance measurment in inches.
+* photo folders contain .jpgs labeled with the row number of its corresponding measurement.
 * files are stored in folders labeled by day YYYY/MM/DD containing .csv files and photos folders labeled with corresponding numbers.
+*

 ## Equipment Used
 1. Raspberry Pi 2